-Unveiling Ancient Wisdom: 42 Life Lessons from Chinese Philosophers
+Unveiling Ancient Wisdom: 67 Life Lessons and Quotes from Chinese Philosophers

 People in China and all over East Asia are utilizing the ideas from Ancient Chinese Philosophy for their art, literature, and political perspectives.